PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 large pattern, audit remaining Pad-named passes for whether they truly share this phase and helper contract or belong to attention/slice-specific families.

+That audit classified the mixed Mean/ReduceMax/Concat/MirrorPad rewrite as an attention layout pass rather than a core Pad pass.
+It now starts `passes/attention_layout.py`, with the legacy lowerer symbol delegating to it.
+The matcher is generic: it uses branch topology, reduction axes, inverse permutations, MirrorPad pairs, and the Conv consumer, with no model-name guard.
+The existing full-topology characterization preserves axis and padding rotation, metadata, and terminal transpose removal.

+Verification completed with:

+- `17 passed, 758 deselected` for focused architecture and mixed-attention MirrorPad characterization;
+- `1010 passed, 5 deselected, 2 warnings in 125.93s` for the full sequential
+  direct suite.

+The next attention-layout increment should come from the characterized QKV slice/split family.
+Keep each rewrite independent, preserve legacy wrappers, and avoid moving the uncharacterized SA/PA MirrorPad mega-pattern until a focused semantic fixture exists.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work